Party at the Palace

-The Party at the Palace was a British pop/rock music concert held at Buckingham Palace Garden in London on 3 June 2002.
+The Party at the Palace was a rock/pop music concert held at Buckingham Palace Garden in London on 3 June 2002.
 The event was in commemoration of the Golden Jubilee of Queen Elizabeth II held over the Golden Jubilee Weekend.
 It was the pop/rock equivalent of the Prom at the Palace, that showcased classical music.
 10 years later the Diamond Jubilee Concert for the Queen's Diamond Jubilee was held in 2012, followed by the Platinum Party at the Palace for the Queen's Platinum Jubilee in 2022.

 Event and venue

 The concert was held at the gardens of Buckingham Palace as part of the Golden Jubilee.
 Sir George Martin and Phil Ramone served as consultants for organising the show.
 Sir Michael Peat, Keeper of the Privy Purse, was one of the main organisers.
 The event was touted as the greatest concert in Britain since Live Aid or possibly ever.
 Tickets to the event were determined by a lottery and 3,000 telephones lines were set up to deal with the calls from applicants.
 Around two million applications were submitted to attend either the Party or the Prom at the Palace.
 12,000 people attended the pop concert.
 They were provided by the palace with hampers packed with food and champagne.
 An estimated 1 million people watched outside the Palace in The Mall and around the Queen Victoria Memorial, and 200 million on television.
 The police arrested one person during the event.
 The concert included performances of many hit songs from the reign of Queen Elizabeth II.
 The event was the culmination of a national day of partying.
 The BBC Music Live Festival also occurred on the day.
 At 13:00, towns across the United Kingdom had bands play The Beatles hit "All You Need Is Love" before church bells were rung around the country.